fvalzano/PostDoc_PMC/pipelines/pipelines_from_PMC/bulkRNA_quantification/Using_pipelines_from_PMC.md

     bash /hpc/pmc_kool/fvalzano/PostDoc_PMC/pipelines/wdl_scripts/bulkRNA_quantification/Fasta_inputs_generation_single_lane.sh

 In case of mixed runs, meaning some reads are single lane and other multi lanes, delete the output of the single lane script for the multiple lanes run.
-E.g. you have sequencing runs A, B, C. A, B are single lane and C is multi lanes, Fasta_inputs_generation_single_lane.sh will output a .fasta also for C, however, this will be in a wrong format.
-After deleting this file, run
+E.g. you have sequencing runs A, B, C. A, B are single lane and C is multi lanes, running Fasta_inputs_generation_single_lane.sh will output a .fasta also for C,  however, this will be in a wrong format.
+After deleting the output of Fasta_inputs_generation_single_lane.sh for file C, run

     bash Fasta_inputs_generation_multi_lanes.sh

 for sample C only.
 This will output a .fasta file in the right format Then, manually adjust the entries in the multiple lanes script and run it as many times as the samples on multiple lanes.